CMCC-Foundation/ml-tropical-cyclones-detection/README.md

 ### Download ERA5 data

 To download ERA5 data you must need a CDS account and the set of IBTrACS for which the reated ERA5 data is gathered.
 The script `era5_gathering.py` under `src/dataset` can be used for this purpose.

+## Example notebooks

+Example notebooks for executing and evaluating a trained ML model are provided under the `notebooks` folder.

 ## Python3 Environment
 The code has been tested on Python 3.11.2 with the following dependencies: